yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. With the ContosoEventsPoC solution open in Visual Studio, using Solution Explorer navigate to TicketOrderActor.cs underneath the ContosoEvents.TicketOrderActor project.
+1. With the ContosoEventsPoC solution open in Visual Studio, using Solution Explorer navigate to TicketOrderActor.cs underneath the ContosoEvents.TicketOrderActor project

-2. Locate the CancelOrder method.
+2. Locate the CancelOrder method

 3. Locate and complete the lines commented with //TODO: Task 1.1 to //TODO: Task 1.5

-4. Save TicketOrderActor.cs.
+4. Save TicketOrderActor.cs

 #### Exit criteria:

--  All TODOs in TicketOrderActor.cs should be addressed.
+-  All TODOs in TicketOrderActor.cs should be addressed

 ### Task 2: Interacting with a Stateful Service